BertrandFlanet/TravelTide/README.md

 ### **3 - Usage**

  .ipynb:
-Google Colab: Upload directly via the "File" menu or open from Google Drive Jupyter Notebook: Install Jupyter, start it via terminal, and open the .ipynb file through the interface
+Google Colab: Upload directly via the "File" menu or open from Google Drive<br>
+Jupyter Notebook: Install Jupyter, start it via terminal, and open the .ipynb file through the interface

  .twb: